mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 CSS transitions or animations can be used to animate the tooltip opening or closing.

-`Tooltip.Content` receives a `data-status` attribute in one of four states:
+`Tooltip.Popup` receives a `data-status` attribute in one of four states:

 - `unmounted`, indicating the tooltip is not mounted on the DOM.
 - `initial`, indicating the tooltip has been inserted into the DOM.